cody-ciaschi/MovingEyes/README.md

 - Open your file explorer and navigate to the directory
 - Open your favorite browser and click-and-drag the eyes.html file into your browser.
 - Have Fun!

+## Future Improvements
+I would like to add a button to automatically add more eyes.
+I might also create a dropdown to load different profiles with ones you can save.

 ## MIT License
 Copyright (c) 2022 Cody Ciaschi